Scott L. Strazik

-Russell Stokes is the president and chief executive officer of GE Power and a senior vice president of GE.
-Power is a world energy leader that provides technology, solutions and services across the entire energy value chain from the point of generation to consumption.
-Powering more than a third of the world, it serves customers in more than 150 countries.
+Russell Stokes is the President and Chief Executive Officer of GE Power Portfolio and a Senior Vice President of GE as of June 2017.
+In this role, he is responsible for leading the company's strategy on technology, solutions and services across the entire energy value chain from the point of generation to consumption.

 President & CEO, GE Power Conversion Business